sass/sass/doc-src/HAML_CHANGELOG.md

 * Fixed a bug with `end` being followed by code in silent scripts - it no longer throws an error when it's nested beneath tags.

+* Fixed a bug with inner whitespace-nuking and conditionals.
+  The `else` et al. clauses of conditionals are now properly whitespace-nuked.

 ## [2.2.6](http://github.com/nex3/haml/commit/2.2.6)

 * Made the error message when unable to load a dependency for html2haml